Steepest Descent on Affine-Conic Representable Manifolds with Boundary via Dual Ascent

 A possible reason why Muon converges faster & does better at higher learning rates than Adam.

-The blocked matrix formulation of linear attention mechanisms, multi-step online gradient descent at inference time, and chunk-wise parallelism.
+The block matrix formulation of linear attention mechanisms, multi-step online gradient descent at inference time, and chunk-wise parallelism.

 Why Muon still work despite not perfectly semi-orthogonalizing the gradients.